Calibrating the Force Measuring System

 Primary Force Standard

 A primary force standard is a dead weight force that is applied directly to the measuring system without any intermediate mechanism such as levers, hydraulic, multipliers or the like.
-The value of applied load, force, weight or pressure is determined by comparison with reference standards, traceable to national standards of mass.
+Its weight must have been verified by comparing it with reference standards, traceable to a national or international standard of mass.
+(Interestingly, a testament to the importance of these standards is the fact that the US Constitution, Article 1, Section 8 gave Congress the power to “fix the standard of weights and measurement.”)

 Secondary Force Standard